-Woodpunk is a retro roguelike shooter by Meteorbyte studios and is available on Steam.
+Woodpunk is a retro roguelike shooter developed by Meteorbyte studios and is available on Steam and Humble Bundle.

 WoodPunk seriously reminds me of the kind of fun I had as a starry-eyed child playing Super Nintendo and Sega Genesis many years ago.
 It even looks the part, its art style is extremely reminiscent of those days.
 But with a super crisp presentation and smooth performance.

 Its sprite-like graphics really do look great, but more importantly, the animations really sell it.
-Each enemy has its own animations and they are excellent. there is a great deal of smaller touches that add up to make the experience great.
-The way the enemies sprites shadow animates death when on fire, or how the environment crumbles from battle, or how you can spear enemies and physically throw them into other poor saps
+Each enemy has its own animations and they are excellent.
+There is a great deal of smaller touches that add up to make the experience great.
+The way the enemies shadow animates death when on fire, or how the environment crumbles from battle.
+Or how you can spear enemies and physically throw them into other poor saps

-The game is a roguelike shooter and has many features you would expect from that genre, randomly generated level layouts, power picks ups and the sort.
-Each world has to be completed in one life, die and you start the world again.
+The game is a retro roguelike shooter and has many features you would expect from that genre.
+Including randomly generated level layouts, power picks ups and the sort.
+Each world has to be completed in one life, die and you start the world over again.
 However, you keep any scrap you earned even in death, which can be used to buy new tech or upgrade your health and jetpack.

 Like a 13th century Tony Stark, you unlock a wide array of different suits to wear into battle.
 Each one normally has an advantage, a disadvantage, and a power.
-Your normal suit has no pros and cons and comes equipped with a handy jetpack you can use to avoid danger and hop over fences and walls.
-But the Stonepunk suit doubles your health, makes you slower, and replaces your jetpack with an area attack.
-There is a good variety of suits to unlock and they add to the strategy of the game.
+Your normal suit has no pros or cons and comes equipped with a handy jetpack you can use to avoid danger and hop over fences and walls.
+The Stonepunk suit doubles your health, makes you slower, and replaces your jetpack with an area attack.
+There is a variety of suits to unlock and they add to the strategy of the game.